 Fun fact(s): The pink Hopi corn is an extremely rare Native American corn variety.
 They are traditionally cultivated by the Hopi (also called the People of Peace) for centuries.

 Taste and Texture: As an heirloom variety that is not widely cultivated across the world, there may be variations in flavor and texture.
-I can imagine that texture and taste-wise, they would not differ much from the regular yellow corn variety, but it’s best to experience them firsthand for a more accurate description!
+Texture and taste-wise, they would not differ much from the regular yellow corn variety, but it’s best to experience them firsthand for a more accurate description!

-Uses: The Hopi would steam their corn overnight, and dry them later on to preserve their harvest.
-Then, they will grind them into a corn meal, or add them to stews.
+Uses: The Hopi would steam their corn overnight and dry it later on to preserve their harvest.
+Then, they will grind them into cornmeal or add them to stews.
 I recommend checking out this NMAI Magazine article (the magazine of the Smithsonian’s National Museum) if you’re interested to learn more!

 24. Red Spinach